brokeyourbike/uid-eloquent-laravel/README.md

-# ulid-laravel
+# uid-eloquent-laravel
-A simple drop-in solution for providing ULID support for the IDs of your Eloquent models.
+A simple drop-in solution for providing UUID and ULID support for the IDs of your Eloquent models.